9 Comments

 The claim does not have a smoking gun mechanism to prove it (besides drug sales), the counter claim cannot rule-out there is no medical/chemical disturbance for some subset of persons.
 The problem is 1. due to the subjective nature of psychiatry, getting a pure this or that kind of patient to study is nearly impossible, and 2. not finding a mechanism in xyz patient(s) does not mean there is no mechanism.
 Studying brain function is like looking at the moon with a set of binoculars, you can only see so much.

 → Psychotherapy is also pseudoscience because there has never been (there can't be) a patient-blind (defined as single blind) clinical trial to eliminate hope and expectation, nor can therapists be blind (though a computer based intervention could be done the patient would still be unblinded).
-A "Randomized and controlled" study is just faking your way thru the no-blinding and on the same level as virus genomes.
-If you do not claim it is a treatment, talking to people to find solutions is a good thing of course.
+A "Randomized and controlled" study is just faking your way thru the no-blinding problem and on the same level of fakery as making virus genomes.
+As long as you do not claim talking to people is a treatment, brainstorming to find solutions is a good thing of course.

 👉For cholesterol fear this paper is indespensible,